 2.16 Privileges – Subject to these Bylaws and other governing documents of Swim PEI, Members in Good Standing may be entitled to the following privileges:

-To hold office, subject to these Bylaws;
+To hold office;,

-To vote, subject to these Bylaws;
+To vote;,;

-To attend and participate in the meetings and affairs of Swim PEI, subject to these Bylaws;
+To attend and participate in the meetings and affairs of Swim PEI;,;

 Participate in sanctioned competitions/activities, training camps, or clinics of Swim PEI; or

-Participate in other events associated with Swim PEI.
+Participate in other events sanctioned with Swim PEI.

-2.17 Cease to be in Good Standing – Members who cease to be in Good Standing may have privileges suspended and shall not be entitled to vote at meetings of Members, and where the Member is a Director, at meetings of Directors, and where the Member is a Committee Member, at meetings of Committees, or be entitled to the benefits and privileges of membership until such time as the Board is satisfied that the Member has met the definition of Good Standing as set out above.
+2.17 Cease to be in Good Standing – Members who cease to be in Good Standing may have privileges suspended and shall not be entitled to vote. or be entitled to the benefits and privileges of membership until such time as the Board is satisfied that the Member has met the definition of Good Standing as set out above.

 ARTICLE III MEETINGS OF MEMBERS

 3.1 Types of Meetings – Meetings of Members shall include Annual General Meetings and Special Meetings.

-3.2 Special Meeting - A Special Meeting of Members may be called at any time by the Chair, by the Board or upon the written requisition of at least one third (1/3) of the Members who have voting rights.
+3.2 Special Meeting - A Special Meeting of Members may be called at any time by the Chair, by the Board or upon the written request of at least one third (1/3) of the Members who have voting rights.
 The agenda of special meetings shall be limited to the subject matter for which the meeting was duly called.

 3.3 Location and Date – Swim PEI shall hold meetings of Members at such date, time and place as determined by the Board.
 The Annual General Meeting shall be held within fifteen (15) months of the last Annual General Meeting.

-3.4 Notice – Notice of meetings of Members shall be posted on Swim PEI’s website at least thirty (30) days prior to the date of the meeting and written notice, including electronic notice (emails) shall be given to all voting Members at least thirty (30) days prior to the date of the meeting.
+3.4 Notice – Notice of meetings of Members shall be posted on Swim PEI’s website at least fourteen (14) days prior to the date of the meeting and written notice, including electronic notice (emails) shall be given to all voting Members at least fourteen (14) days prior to the date of the meeting.
 Notice shall contain a proposed agenda and reasonable information to permit Members to make informed decisions.
-Failure for the intended recipient in receiving the notice shall not null and void the meeting nor the decisions or actions form that meeting.
+Failure for the intended recipient in receiving the notice shall not null and void the meeting nor the decisions or actions from that meeting.

 3.5 Adjournment – Any meetings of Members may be adjourned to any time and place as determined by the Board and such business may be transacted at such adjourned meeting as might have been transacted at the original meeting from which such adjournment took place.
 No notice shall be required for any adjourned meeting.